tachyonics/smockable/Documentation/Smockable.docc/ProtocolInheritance.md

 }

 // MockDataService will only have fetchData and saveData methods
-// connect, disconnect, and isConnected will be missing!
+// connect, disconnect, and getConnectionStatus will be missing!
 ```

 ### The Workaround: Mirror Inherited Requirements